How to Resize an Image Without Losing Quality

 - Reduce its quality using interpolation (color change)

 There are three most popular algorithms of interpolation:

 Nearest neighbor.
 It uses only the value of the nearest pixel to calculate the color of a certain point.
 The processing speed is high, but color fidelity leaves much to be desired.

 Bilinear.
 It calculates the average value of 4 pixels around a certain point.
 The resulting quality is higher, but the image can lose in saturation and fine details.

 Bicubic interpolation.
 It is the most effective algorithm, which calculates the color on the basis of 16 nearest pixels.
 You get a sharpened image that is very close to the original one.

 There are other image scaling algorithms, but we won't describe them here, because most resizing tools use the three ones we've just listed.
 The best programs use bicubic interpolation to achieve maximum quality and clarity of the resulting image.
 Let's take a closer look at them, so that you could choose the perfect tool for your needs.

 How to Resize an Image on Windows

 Need to resize an image quickly and easily?
-Try PhotoWorks, an intuitive and time-saving image resizer for Windows.
-This intelligent photo editor features several resizing presets that offer optimal dimensions and settings for your purpose (social sharing, an HD photo movie, etc.).
+Try PhotoWorks, a smart photo editor.
+This image resizer features several resizing presets that offer optimal dimensions and settings for your purpose (social sharing, an HD photo movie, etc.).
 Your images won't get all fuzzy and blurred even after significant reduction.

 Step 1.
 Open the Image in PhotoWorks